Pylons-tech/pylons/docs/IBC-TRANSFER-WALKTHROUGH.md

 ```

 ## Start the Relayer

-Command to start the relayer is:
+The Command to start the relayer is:
 `starport tools ibc-relayer start -- -v`

 ```